deytonmoy000/DASH-Distributed-SMCC/README.md

    - Copy the *"data_exp2_split/"* and *"data_exp3_split/"* directories within each *"machine\<i\>Data"* directory to the corresponding machine **M<sub>i</sub>** and place the directories outside *"/cloud"* (Shared directory created after setting up an MPI cluster using the ([tutorial](https://mpitutorial.com/tutorials/running-an-mpi-cluster-within-a-lan/))).

- **To generate Experiment Section 4, 5 results (Journal additional exps)**
-   -  Run the slurm script *script_64N_32T_Journal.sh* from the base directory to generate Experiment 4 results.
-   -  Run the slurm script *script_32N_1T_Journal.sh* from the base directory to generate Experiment 5 results.
-   - The results and plots from the paper are provided in the *results_TAMU* and *plots_TAMU* directories.

- **To generate Experiment Section 1, 2 and 3 (AAAI conference exps) in sequential manner**
+ **To generate Experiment Section 1, 2 and 3 results in sequential manner**
    -  Run *bash run.bash* from the base directory
       -  Replace **nThreads** in the script *./bash_scripts/runExpSet.sh* by the number of threads you would like the experiments to use.
       -  Replace **nNodes** in the script *./bash_scripts/runExpSet.sh* by the number of machines (distributed) you would like the experiments to use.